 Fact: You must report the injury to your employer as soon as practicable and seek medical attention as soon as possible.

 • Importance of Timely Reporting: Reporting your injury in writing as soon as practicable is vital to protect your rights and ensure a smooth workers’ compensation process.
-It is also required by Section 178 of the Workers Compensation and Injury Management Act 1981.
+It is also required by Workers Compensation and Injury Management Act.

 • Potential Consequences: Failing to report the injury promptly may lead your employer or their insurer to question the work-related nature of the injury, which could result in denial of workers’ compensation benefits.